ItsANameToo/vanir/README.md

 The easiest way to achieve this is by running the `pm2 restart all` command.
 Afterwards you can check if everything is running fine again with the `pm2 logs` command.

-It's also possible to restart the services through the Core Commander.
+It's also possible to restart the services through the `ark` CLI.

 ### Testing

 You can (and SHOULD) test if Vanir is properly configured by sending a transaction to your node from an address belonging to one of the public keys you specified in the configuration.
 If properly configured, Vanir will filter that transaction and it will be confirmed in the next block you forge!
-If you have the latest version of Vanir installed, the DEBUG logs will show if it has filtered any transactions: `[VANIR] Filtered 1 transaction to self-forge`.
+If you have the latest version of Vanir installed, the DEBUG logs will show if it has filtered any transactions: `[VANIR] Keeping transaction <tx id> to self forge`.

 ## Update notes